O N - T H E - S H O U L D E R S - O F - D E V I L S

 Tilting my head like a bashful puppy, I smiled.

-Jörg was busy texting on his phone next to the massive walled-up windows, but mentioned that Mr. Schilling used to own a butchery down in Nuremberg.
+Jörg was busy texting on his phone next to the massive walled-up windows, but took pleasure is informing me how Mr. Schilling used to own a butchery down in Nuremberg.
 However, his business went bankrupt in the 90s, and that's why he now worked for the likes of Mr. Bismarck.

-Mr. Schilling said that he'd deal with the girl later, once he cleared his backlog.
-Jörg was cool with that and gestured for us to get the fuck out of there, but I insisted that I wanted to watch.
-Taking all of no seconds to think it over, Jörg quietly requested that Mr. Schilling to drive me back into town afterward.
-Once he left, neither of us spoke a word.
+Suffering through Jörg's humiliations, Mr. Schilling stated that he'd deal with the girl later, once he had cleared his own backlog.
+Jörg was cool with that, and gestured for us to get the fuck out of there.
+I insisted that I wanted to watch.
+Taking all of no seconds to think it over, Jörg quietly requested that Mr. Schilling drive me back into town afterward.
+Once Jörg left, neither of us spoke a word.